Quent2G/High-precision-Analyser-of-Lunar-Orbits/README.md

 TrajectoryErrors.py allows to compare the propagation of a true ephemeris state of a satellite with its real evolution.
 CR3BPfitting.py converts the initial state from a CR3BP orbit chosen on https://ssd.jpl.nasa.gov/tools/periodic_orbits.html#/intro in the Earth-Moon rotationnal and barycentered frame into the ephemeris Moon centered inertial frame in order to use it as an initial state for the propagator.
 process.py gathers all the processing functions used in the other python files.

+### Get an ephemeris 3-body-problem orbit
+You can get a CR3BP orbit from the [JPL website](https://ssd.jpl.nasa.gov/tools/periodic_orbits.html#/intro).
+It is a solution in a simplified Earth-Moon rotational frame.
+CR3BPfitting.py will fit the simplified model on a specific epoch (chosen at 1 Jan 2024 in the example) and convert the initial position to be used for propagation.
+Then a sequence of type "TBPOtim" allows to compute an ephemeris orbit from this fitted initial guess
+The following sequential gives an example for a NRHO close to the Capstone one:
+   orb = LoadState("NRHO",orb);
+   orb.seq.Time = cspice_str2et(orb.sat.t0);
+   orb.seq.a.type = "TBPOptim";
+   orb.seq.a.T = 5.7444e+05;

+Finally, Visualisation.py allows to visualise the initial guess and the converged solution by puting the Converged option to 1.
+The RotationalF option can also be put to 1 to see the closed orbit in rotational frame.

+The same can be done for DRO14 but the convergence is a bit harder so that we have to use n=2 (to change in the algorithm's file) and use only two periods due to the long period of the DRO.

 # Authors and acknowledgment